 - Louisiana received about \$768 million in federal highway formula dollars in 2021.
-Under the Bipartisan Infrastructure Bill, Louisiana can expect to receive 50% more in 2022.
+Under the BipartisanInfrastructure Bill, Louisiana can expect to receive 50% more in 2022.
 The infrastructure bill will also create a \$8.7 billion program to help states improve resiliency of transportation infrastructure, evacuation routes, and at-risk coastal areas. - \$40 billion investment in bridges across the country.
-In Louisiana, 12% of bridges are in poor or worse condition. - Authorizes I-14 Corridor to run from Georgia to Texas, which will include stops in Leesville and Alexandria continuing through Natchez Mississippi and Alabama up to Augusta, Georgia. - Permitting will be streamlined to reduce paperwork and get projects done.
+In Louisiana, 12% of bridges are in poor or worse condition. - Permitting will be streamlined to reduce paperwork and get projects done.
 One Federal Decision will reduce permit wait times to less than 2 years. - \$7.5 billion for Rebuilding American Infrastructure with Sustainability and Equity Grants (RAISE Grants formerly known as BUILD Grants), which support transportation projects of local and regional significance up to \$25 million.
 It also will provide \$8 billion in Infrastructure for Rebuilding America Grants (INFRA Grants), which support major highway and freight projects, an increase of \$3.5 billion over five years. - \$100 million for asset recycling and technical assistance for public-private partnerships.
 This funding will provide communities with resources to take advantage of private investment in infrastructure assets.
 Louisiana can also take advantage of TIFIA loans.
-These loans, provided by the Department of Transportation, can assist communities developing road, transit, rail, and port projects, and under this legislation, funds will now be available for airport projects.
+These loans, provided by the Department of Transportation, can assist communities developing road, transit, rail, and port projects, and under this legislation, funds will now be available for airport projects. - 🤽 \$65 billion in grants for broadband deployment. - \$25 billion for airport improvement projects such as terminal expansions, assistance with planning, rebuilding runways, improving lighting, and funding air navigation facilities throughout the state. - \$20 billion is set aside for "airside projects" - Formula Funding \$15 billion (\$3 billion/year) over five years for grants for airports to use for Airport Improvement Program. - Discretionary Funding \$5 billion (\$1 billion/year) over 5 years for the Airport Terminal Program.
+Ensures terminal projects at small hub airports, non-hub, and non-primary airports receive funding. - o \$5 billion is set aside for FAA air traffic control infrastructure and facilities.